John Liggins: Missionary in China

 On October 2, 1857, Liggins and Williams started on a missionary journey of about 12 days toward Suzhou, about 100 miles from Nanjing.
 Sometimes they preached jointly near temples and their pamphlets and books were well received; at other times the young missionaries (alone or jointly) faced hostile audiences which drove them back into their boat.
 Liggins suffered health problems as November began, so Williams proceeded alone on the next journey.

 Nonetheless, they both traveled (together with their Chinese teacher Mr. Wong whom Nelson had converted) toward Changshu (Dzang Zok), a city of about 100,000 people, about 70 miles northwest of Shanghai in February 1858.
 They preached, including on Chinese New Year's Day, and confirmed Nelson's suggestion that it might be a good place to establish a mission, and accordingly wrote Boone for permission in May.
-However, a week after they received accommodation at a temple in February, a police officer advised the priest who gave them shelter not to harbor foreign devils.
+However, a week after they received accommodation at a temple in February, a police officer advised the priest who sheltered them not to harbor foreign devils.
 Before they returned in June, Britain's gunboat diplomacy had led to the Treaty of Tientsin.
 While Changshu's mayor was interested in their preaching (and became their new landlord), and many others also wanted the missionaries to stay, other Mandarin officials opposed them.

-On April 5, 1859, Liggins was in Changshu during a festival known for disorder (which they had avoided the previous year), thinking locals had accepted them.
-A mob broke into their house, beat him and stole many items.
+On April 5, 1859, Liggins was in Changshu during a festival known for the disorder (which they had avoided the previous year), thinking locals had accepted them.
+A mob broke into their house, beat him, and stole many items.
 Williams arrived five days later and took his incapacitated friend back to Shanghai for medical treatment.
-A medical missionary who had recently returned from Nagasaki, Japan (recently opening to Westerners after less-martial American gunboat diplomacy, a visit from Syle and appointment of active Episcopalian Townsend Harris as first American consul in 1856) recommended that Liggins go there to recover and teach English.
+A medical missionary who had recently returned from Nagasaki, Japan (recently opening to Westerners after less-martial American gunboat diplomacy, a visit from Syle, and appointment of active Episcopalian Townsend Harris as first American consul in 1856) recommended that Liggins go there to recover and teach English.